Web3MADE/ReactNative-Quarkus/README.md

 A React Native application for uploading Images and videos (similar to Instagram).

+**IMPORTANT NOTE**: This project has been abandoned, as I am switching to React Native CLI instead of Expo.

 ## Tech Stack

 - Quarkus API (Reactive programming for User Auth and Transactional logic)